Back

 Stems | The erect aboveground 'stems' are pseudostems, a shoot formed from a series of leaf sheaths tightly wrapped around one another, and can reach 1.5 - 2 m tall.
 The true stems are underground ginger-like rhizomes (thick, horizontal modified stems). |

 Flowers | The inflorescence is a thryse with each ovate, green bract subtending clusters of 2 - 3 butterfly-like flowers.
-What appear to be petals on the flowers are staminodes (sterile stamens), and the actual petals are fused into a corolla tube ending in three dangling, narrow lobes.
-The largest staminode is a fused pair called a lip and can be lightly or conspicuously tinged with yellow.
-The flowers are white and fragrant, similar to gardenias and jasmines; the scent is strongest at night to attract nocturnal pollinators like moths. |
+What appear to be petals on the flowers are staminodes (sterile stamens)—the largest being a fused pair called a labellum or a lip—and the actual petals are fused into a corolla tube ending in three narrow lobes.
+The lip can be completely white or tinted with yellow, either lightly or conspicuously.
+The flowers are white and fragrant, similar to the scent of gardenias and jasmines; the fragrance is strongest at night to attract nocturnal pollinators, like moths. |

 Fruit | The fruit is a fleshy loculicidal capsule (a dry, dehiscent capsule that spilts in the middle of the locules).
 It is bright orange and spilts to reveal red seeds covered in red arils. |